The following Tax practice note provides comprehensive and up to date legal information covering:

 The general rule is that when an asset is disposed of under an unconditional contract, disposal is treated as taking place at the time when the contract is made.
 This applies even if the asset is actually transferred at a later date.
 For example, when land is sold there is normally a contract, followed, at some later date, by a legal transfer.
 For CGT purposes the land is treated as having been disposed of on the date of the contract.

 The corresponding acquisition of the asset by the buyer is also treated as taking place at the time when the unconditional contract is made.
-However, in the case of an acquisition by an individual of
+However, in the case of an acquisition by an individual of their only or main residence, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.